anonimitoraf/anonimitoraf.github.io/content/post/goals.md

 I'm imposing on myself to write a semi-structured blog post, an unorganized brain dump, or really, anything, to make sure I continually sharpen my writing skills.

 On that days that I don't write anything, there has to be a damn good excuse for not doing so.
+Better yet, maybe I can write down (in a global blog post or somewhere else) my excuse for not writing on that day.

 ### Writing as a way of caching information {#writing-as-a-way-of-caching-information}